Jack Ward: Turn to piracy

 According to Andrew Barker, a captive of Ward's who wrote A True & Accurate Account of the beginning, proceedings, overthrows, and now present estate of Captain Ward and Danseker, Ward was drinking in a Plymouth tavern with thirty of his shipmates.
 He is alleged to have said:

 Ward and his colleagues deserted and stole a small 25-ton barque from Portsmouth Harbour.
 Ward's comrades elected him captain, one of the earliest precedents for pirates choosing their own leader.
 They sailed to the Isle of Wight and captured another ship, the Violet, a ship rumored to be carrying the treasure of Roman Catholic refugees.
 The ship turned out to be empty of treasure, but the enterprising Ward used her to capture a much larger French ship.

-Ward and his men sailed for the Mediterranean where he was able to acquire a Dutch Flyboat of thirty-two guns, which he renamed The Gift.
+Ward and his men sailed for the Mediterranean where he was able to acquire a Dutch 32-gun flyboat, which he renamed The Gift.
 Ward first sailed for Algiers, but several of his men were arrested upon entering the city.
 Algiers had been attacked by another English mariner, Richard Giffard, only months earlier.
 They sailed to the Moroccan Atlantic port city Salé, Morocco where in 1605 several English and Dutch sailors, including Richard Bishop and Anthony Johnson, joined Ward's crew.

 In the summer of 1606, Ward captured a dhow in the Strait of Gibraltar allegedly carrying Catholic slaves.
 In August 1606 Ward arranged with Uthman Dey to use Tunis as a base of operations.
-Uthman Dey, or Kara Osman Dey, was the commander of the Janissary corps in Tunis.
-That garrison supplanted the Pasha of Tunis as the rulers of Tunis in 1598, making Uthman Dey the military dictator of the city.
-According to their arrangement, Uthman Dey would have first refusal of all goods, up to ten percent of all goods captured.
+Uthman Bey, or Kara Osman Bey, was the commander of the Janissary corps in Tunis.
+That garrison supplanted the Pasha of Tunis as the rulers of Tunis in 1598, making Uthman Bey the military dictator of the city.
+According to their arrangement, Uthman Bey would have first refusal of all goods, up to ten percent of all goods captured.

 In early November 1606 Ward captured the English merchantman John Baptist under Captain John Keye.
 He renamed the merchantman Little John after the English folk hero.
 From this base, Jack Ward was easily able to capture many ships from several European states.
 Ward's top lieutenant, William Graves, captured a small English merchantman called the York Bonaventure captained by Andrew Barker.
 The richest hauls on these early cruises were the valuable Venetian ships Rubi (taken on 16 November 1606) and Carminati (taken on 28 January 1607).